jasoryeh/wg-zero/README.md

 ```

 ### Contributions
 Welcome!
-This fork of `wg-easy-test` aims to be much more flexible, feature-rich, configurable than the original repository whilst retaining it's "easy" title.
+This fork of `wg-easy` aims to be much more flexible, feature-rich, configurable than the original repository whilst retaining it's "easy" title.
 All contributions are welcome!

 ### Fork Goals:
 - Minimize external non-WireGuard configuration (maintain one configuration file as much as possible: `/etc/wireguard/wg0.conf`)